capactio/capact/docs/policy-configuration.md

 ### Definition of rules for Interface

-You can specify which Implementations should be selected for using `interface` property for every rule.
+You can specify which Implementations should be selected for a given Interface using `interface` property.
 There are three different Interface selectors:

 - Interface with exact revision: